Supercomputing in Europe: Sweden

 The National Supercomputer Centre in Sweden (NSC) is located in Linköping and operates the Triolith supercomputer which achieved 407.2 Teraflop/s on the Linpack benchmark which placed it 79th on the November 2013 TOP500 list of the fastest supercomputers in the world.
 In mid-2018 "Triolith" will be superseded by "Tetralith", which will have an estimated maximum speed of just over 4 petaflops.

 Sweden's Royal Institute of Technology operates the Beskow supercomputer, which consists of 53,632 processors and has achieved sustained 1.397 Petaflops/s.

 Switzerland

 The Swiss National Supercomputing Centre was founded in 1991 and is operated by ETH Zurich.
 It is based in Lugano, Ticino, and provides supercomputing services to national research institutions and Swiss universities, as well as the international CERN organisation and MeteoSchweiz, the Swiss weather service.
-In February 2011, the center placed an order for a Cray XMT massively parallel supercomputer.
+In September 2024, the centre inaugurated the Alps massively parallel supercomputer, which ranked 6th on the worldwide TOP500 list in 2024.

+Alps replaced the earlier supercomputer, Piz Daint, which had been operational since 2013.
+It delivers 20 times more computing power and is used for scientific research in areas such as artificial intelligence, climate modeling, and astrophysics.

-The IBM Aquasar supercomputer became operational at ETH Zurich in 2010.
-It uses hot water cooling to achieve heat efficiency, with the computation-heated water used to heat the buildings of the university campus.
+Developed as a prototype in 2010, the IBM Aquasar supercomputer was installed at ETH Zurich's campus.
+It was designed to test energy-efficient cooling technologies, using hot water to capture waste heat from computing and help warm university buildings.

 United Kingdom

+The EPCC supercomputer center was established at the University of Edinburgh in 1990.
+The HECToR project at the University of Edinburgh provided supercomputing services using a 360-teraflop Cray XE6 system, the fastest supercomputer in the UK at the time.
+In 2013, HECToR was replaced by ARCHER, a Cray XC30 system.
+In 2021, ARCHER was replaced by its successor ARCHER2, an HPE Cray EX system with an estimated peak performance of 28 petaflop/s.
+ARCHER2 is the tier one national supercomputing service for the Engineering and Physical Sciences Research Council (EPSRC) and the Natural Environment Research Council (NERC).
+The EPCC also provides the UK's connection to PRACE.

+In addition to the ARCHER2 tier one facility, EPSRC supports a number of tier two facilities: